Thoughts on Generative AI, product leadership, and enterprise AI transformation

 The DeltaBank example from the overview runs throughout.
 Maria is the Platinum cardholder calling to dispute a $39 late fee.
 We’ll look at the slice of memory that her call touches.

-Memory in the sense that matters for a system of intelligence is the substrate, the persistent store of everything the agent might need to know about its world.
+Here in this post I will be talking about Long-term memory, the persistent store of everything the agent might need to know about its world.
 The CRM record of every customer.
 The text of every policy document.
 The history of every conversation.
 The decision the agent made on call #4,212 last Thursday and why.

 A useful taxonomy comes from the CoALA framework, which adapted cognitive psychology for LLM agents.
 It distinguishes three roles long-term memory has to play: